Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/deceptidice/rules/_index.md

 {{% rules-block heading="Power Cards" %}}

 This expansion adds more material: Power Cards.
+These cards have **no** suit or number.

-These cards show a unique **combo** (that you would never be able to guess otherwise).
+Instead, these cards show a unique **combo** (that you would never be able to guess otherwise).

 * If you roll this card, you're allowed to guess this specific combo.
 * When you do, explain the combo and state its unique value.